Love them or hate them, banner ads are a big part of the internet. When it comes to monetizing your website, ads can be an easy option.

 Businesses usually earn double what they spend on their pay-per-click Google ads.
 Small businesses make an estimated $3 in revenue for every $1.60 spent on ads.

-Your ads must have professional-looking content, a good color scheme, and attention-grabbing images.
+Your ads must have professional-looking content, a good looking color scheme, and attention-grabbing images.
 The goal of your ads is to entice the user’s interest and make them click-through to your website.

 What Are the Most Common Banner Ad Sizes?